TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 Fraud Prevention

-*   To prevent fraudulent transactions, monitor against theft and otherwise protect our guests and our business
+*   To prevent fraudulent transactions, monitor against theft and otherwise protect our guests and our business (e.g. product recalls)

 Legal Compliance